catppuccin/.github/SUPPORT.md

 ### 3. Join the [Discord](https://discord.com/servers/catppuccin-907385605422448742)

-**Join our Discord server!**.
-If you feel like your issue has gone stale or you don't feel comfortable raising a GitHub Issue, feel free to join our discord server!
+**Join our Discord server!** If you feel like your issue has gone stale or you don't feel comfortable raising a GitHub Issue, feel free to join our discord server!
 The Catppuccin community is active on Discord and you can post your questions in our dedicated `#support` channel.